RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Continuous-Atomic-Testing.md

 4. Runs the cleanup commands for the atomic
 5. Renames the computer to include the GUID of the next enabled test on the schedule

+# Runner Logs

+Additional logs are added to the **AtomicRunner-logs** folder in the home directory of the current user.
+Set the `verbose` and `debug` variables to `$true` in your **privateConfi.ps1** file for maximum logging.

 To do: add notes about the stop file and updating the schedule to add new atomic tests.
-And add a wiki page on the new syslog logger